 Matcha has become increasingly popular.
 It has a pleasant, smooth, grassy, bitter-sweet flavor and can be added to drinks, baked goods and more.
 I recently made some matcha brownies and they tasted delicious!

-Match tiramisu is not difficult to make.
+Matcha tiramisu is not difficult to make.
 All you have to do is prepare the cream layer, soak ladyfingers in the alcohol mixture and assemble.
 I chose to serve the dessert in a large dish however you can also assemble the matcha tiramisu in dessert or glass cups instead.

 Matcha Tiramisu Ingredients